 Download the map (PDF 110Kb)

-Is A&E always the best place for treatment?
+Is the emergency department (A&E) always the best place for treatment?

-If you have been suffering from a medical problem for more than 48 hours you should first try calling your GP surgery or NHS Direct on 0845 4647.
-If you have a minor injury or illness, you may find it easier to go to the urgent care centre at Guy's Hospital.
+If you have been suffering from a medical problem for more than 48 hours you should first try calling your GP surgery or NHS Direct on 111.
+If you have a minor injury or illness, you may find it easier to go to the Urgent Care Centre at Guy's hospital.

 We treat patients who have suffered a recent injury or accident or who have developed a sudden illness.
 All A&E departments use a priority system where the most seriously ill patients are seen first.

 - the nurse thinks that your condition is not an accident or an emergency

 - you have certain symptoms that mean you need to be seen in one of our specialty areas.

 If you arrive at the pedestrian entrance, you will be greeted by a nurse who will ask you a few questions, give you a numbered ticket and direct you to the reception.